cni-iisc/cni_11ty/workshops/2025/IISc-Qualcomm.md

 #### One-day workshop on Wireless Networks Research

-Qualcomm Workshop for two days focused on the cutting-edge research technologies.
+Qualcomm Workshop for one day focused on cutting-edge research on Wireless Networks.

 #### 🗓️ Date